-The System is a set of two devices running on 6V batteries.
+The System is a set of two units.
 The control unit controls the functioning of EVM and as the main unit, it stores all data.
 It is operated by the electoral officer.
 On the surface of control unit three buttons are attached, one for voting, one to see the total no of vote cast till now and the third is for to close the process of election.
-The button of the result is hidden and sealed and cannot be pressed unless the close button is already pressed.
-The functioning of the control unit is controlled by the program, which burnt into a microchip on a "one-time programmable basis".
-Once burnt it cannot be further copied, altered or read.
-By a 5 meter cable both the units are connected Data transmitted from the ballot unit to control unit, the EVMs use dynamic coding to enhance the security.